yubing744/sui/examples/coupons/README.md

 on-boarding experience, by removing the account and passphrase generation friction, which usually demotivates the average non-technical person from entering the crypto space in the first place.

-## Why crypto on-boarding usually fails?
+## Why crypto on-boarding is slow?
 There have been many attempts in the past to measure blockchain user on-boarding success rates, but many of them introduce even more complex protocols and technical terms, such as lazy minting, layer-2 solutions, custodial services (where the self-sovereignty concept is unfortunately absent) and MetaMask self-custody wallets via mnemonics.
 What is